40 Home Upgrades to Make After 40, According to Experts

 Spruce up your front door.

-Want to boost your curb appeal and make your home look more adult in one fell swoop?
+Want to boost your curb appeal and make your home look more grown up in one fell swoop?
 Give your front door some TLC.
-“If the doors in your home are in rough shape, replacing them is recommended,” says Celaya.
-“However, if that is not in your budget, a more affordable option is to add a fresh coat of paint and replace to the door handle and hinges.”
+While Celaya recommends replacing your door entirely if it's in bad shape, "a more affordable option is to add a fresh coat of paint and replace the door handle and hinges," he says.

 Install a pet entry.